elgganor/elgganor/README.md

 # Hi everyone 👋

-I'm Mohamed-Younès, a 24 years old fullstack web developer based in Paris, who loves entrepreneurship and programming.
-I mainly code with JavaScript, NuxtJS, VueJS and NodeJS, but i'm always learning and open to new challenges.
+I'm Mohamed-Younès, a 25 years old fullstack web developer based in Paris, who loves entrepreneurship and programming.
+I mainly code with TypeScript, NuxtJS, VueJS, NodeJS and NestJS, but i'm always learning and open to new challenges.
 I studied programming at [42](https://www.42.fr/), one of the most prestigious programming school.
 I am a freelancer who provides web development and web design services.

 <div align="center">
   <a href="https://www.linkedin.com/in/mrouabeh">